jlr84/shn/README.md

 ```

 Initial Setup is complete, which included:
-* Installing necessary packages
+* Install of necessary supporting packages
-* Installing packages included in requirements.txt (using pip3)
+* Install of all packages included in requirements.txt
-* Installing MariaDB
+* Install of MariaDB
-* Configuring MariaDB: Database, Tables, and users required for SHN
+* Configuration of MariaDB: Database, Tables, and users required for SHN were added/created/updated.
-* Configuring '/etc/hosts' file for default SHN setup
+* Configuration of '/etc/hosts' file for default SHN setup

-Recommendation: Change mysql root password, as this is no longer needed for SHNet.
+Recommendation: Change mysql root password, as this is not needed after this point of the SHNet installation.
 (Non-root mysql users with limited privileges were created in the install script for use by SHNet.)
 The last two output lines from the 'run_setup.sh' script display the current root password so you can change it as desired.

 **Step 5: Verify Install**
-This is step-by step example to ensure everything is operating as expected:
+This is a step-by step example that will verify everything is operating as expected:

 OPEN four (4) different terminals (change directory to the 'shn/' folder in each terminal).

 **TERMINAL 1**
 Start the CONTROLLER.
 ```
 $ python3 controller.py